-THE WHITE QUEEN, Emma’s ten hour adaptation of Philippa Gregory’s best selling novels’ series ‘The Cousins War’ airs on BBC1 this summer, and Starz in the US in August, directed by James Kent and produced by Company Pictures.
+THE WHITE QUEEN, Emma’s ten hour adaptation of Philippa Gregory’s best selling novels’ series ‘The Cousins War’ aired 2013 on BBC1 in the UK, and Starz in the US, directed by James Kent and produced by Company Pictures.
 It was nominated for three Golden Globe Awards.

-Previously Emma was a lead writer on Channel 4's award winning SHAMELESS (series III – V) burying bodies under patios, giving blow jobs while humming the 1812 Overture, and creating a monstrous mother for Monica.
+Previously Emma was a lead writer on Channel 4's award winning SHAMELESS (series III – V) which featured burying bodies under patios, giving blow jobs while humming the 1812 Overture, and creating a monstrous mother for Monica.
 Her series 5 episode, guest starring Anne Reid, was the BAFTA nominated episode at the 2009 awards.
-She has written on CASUALTY, MURDER IN SUBURBIA, DOCTORS and children's TV, and previous film credits include horror film THE DESCENT directed by Neil Marshall (re-write.)
-She has also written an adaptation of Daniel Defoe’s ROXANA for the BBC.

-Emma's darkly funny first play AIRSICK, directed by Mike Bradwell, sold out at the Bush Theatre in 2003, and Emma recently collaborated with theatre company Inspector Sands on devised piece, MASS OBSERVATION begun on a residency at The Dark Room, and which had its first run at the Almeida theatre in 2012.
+Emma's darkly funny first play AIRSICK, directed by Mike Bradwell, sold out at the Bush Theatre in 2003, and Emma recently collaborated with theatre company Inspector Sands on the devised piece, MASS OBSERVATION which begun on a residency at The Dark Room, and had its first run at the Almeida theatre in 2012.

-Prior to becoming a writer, Emma trained as a fine artist, then worked in theatre, script editing and development.
-She returned briefly to script editing in 2005 to work on Julia Davis's award winning comedy NIGHTY NIGHT, and she has mentored and taught on various schemes, including Channel 4's PILOT new writers' scheme, BBC WRITERS’ ACADEMY and ARTICULATE at the National Gallery.
+Prior to becoming a writer, Emma trained as a fine artist, before working in theatre, script editing and development.
+She returned briefly to script editing in 2005 to work on Julia Davis's award winning comedy NIGHTY NIGHT.

 Emma is a trustee for the charity ANNO's AFRICA, which runs educational arts projects with orphans and vulnerable children in Africa.
-She produces annual comedy and art fundraising events in London for the charity, and goes out to Africa to teach theatre design, mask making and writing.
+She produces comedy and art fundraising events in London for the charity, and visits Africa to teach theatre design, mask making and writing.